Tuning search ranking

 Success rate: The percentage of queries which return any correct URL in the top 20 results.
 The difference between the tuned settings and the collection as configured at the beginning of the tuning process in terms of success rate is displayed after tuning.

-Search quality score: A rating of the search quality which takes into account how prominently the correct answers are displayed, and the difference between the tuned settings and the collection as configured at the beginning of the tuning process.
+Search quality score: A rating of the search quality which takes into account how prominently the correct answers are displayed, and the difference between the tuned settings and the results page as configured at the beginning of the tuning process.

-Query processor options: The best query processor options identified for the collection by the tuning process.
-An 'apply' button is included which allows these query process options to be applied immediately to the preview mode of the collection.
+Query processor options: The best query processor options identified for the results page by the tuning process.
+An 'apply' button is included which allows these query process options to be applied immediately to the preview mode of the results page.
 Assuming the change is then verified as acceptable, it can be made public by publishing the updated query_processor_options in the results page configuration.

 Additional details about the final results of the tuning process can be viewed by clicking the details… link.
 Please note that the information provided in the details section requires a deep understanding of search engine ranking to interpret.